MetalbolicX/vanrs/docs/getting-started.md

 }
 ```

-> **Details:** For a more advanced configuration of the `rescript.json` file, you can read the [Rescript documentation](https://rescript-lang.org/docs/manual/v11.0.0/build-configuration).
+For a more advanced configuration of the `rescript.json` file, you can read the [Rescript documentation](https://rescript-lang.org/docs/manual/v11.0.0/build-configuration).

 ### Helper commands